microsoft/vscode-docs/docs/editor/github-copilot.md

 ![Quick Chat dropdown](images/artificial-intelligence/quick-chat-dropdown.png)

-You can type questions, scope your questions with slash commands such as `/explain` and `/vscode`, and promote the discussion to a full Chat view session with the **Open in Chat View** button in the upper right of the dropdown.
+You can type questions, scope your questions with agents and slash commands such as `@workspace /explain` and `@vscode`, and promote the discussion to a full Chat view session with the **Open in Chat View** button in the upper right of the dropdown.

 ![Quick Chat Open in Chat View button](images/artificial-intelligence/open-in-chat-view.png)